What is the Draft Status in WordPress?

 “Draft” is one of eight post statuses available in WordPress.
 A post in the Draft status is not published and it not visible to the public.

-The “Save Draft” link is available when you create new posts in WordPress:
+The “Save Draft” link is available when you edit posts in WordPress:

 Draft is often confused with the “Pending Review” status.
 However, these two statuses have different meanings:

 - Draft: “This post is not ready to publish.
 I'm still working on it.”

 - Pending Review: “This post to publish.
 Someone else can approve and publish”.

 Once a post is published, the “Draft” status is the default choice for unpublishing the post.
 You will not see an “Unpublish” button.
 Instead, you will see a “Switch to draft” link.

 If you click this “Switch to draft” link., you will see the message, “Are you sure you want to unpublish this post?”.
 If you click “OK”, your post will no longer be published or visible to the public.

 WordPress makes it easy to find your posts in the “Draft” status.

 - Click the “Drafts” link at the top of the screen.